Introduced: 2004 (initial release) and 2018 (DCC-Sound version)

 These models share the exact same chassis / mechanism.
 The shells are quite similar as well, with only minor differences in detailing (vis'a'vis the different prototypes).
 Optional Body/Cab details include -

 - Low nose headlight (where appropriate by road name)

 - Horizontal or Vertical-mounted cab headlights (used where appropriate)

 - Pilot with or without footboards (used where appropriate)

 A reported issue with at least one production run of these models relates to the tiny "press-fit" plastic U-joints (540104 and 490003) that make up part of the mechanism's drivetrain.
 The problem is that said plastic parts have a tendancy to degrade/crack over time.
 If the Male Universal fails, it will no longer be fixed firmly inside the flywheel (and thus not spin when the flywheel spins).
 If the Universal Ball Joint fails, it will no longer be fixed fixed firmly to the end of the wormshaft (and thus not spin the worm).
-The solution is to order replacement parts from Atlas.
-Or, failing that, simply use some super glue to fix them more firmly in place.
+One solution is to order replacement parts from Atlas (if they have them).
+Or, failing that, simply use some CA (super glue) to fix them more firmly in place.
 Another option would be to order replacement parts from Briggs Models (www.briggsmodels.ca), who as of this 2018 writing have come up with their own 3-D printed universal parts for these Atlas Alcos.

 Prototype information -